-- Registrations with the BSSH can be made throughout the year - Course registration is for a maximum of 5 academic years (Excluding any interruptions to study) - The Diploma examination will be held annually
+- Registrations with the BSSH can be made throughout the year - Course registration is for 5 years - The Diploma examination will be held annually

 20.1.
 Contacts

 A full list of post and important contacts is included below.

 For details of current post holders please see the BSSH Website and in case of difficulty please contact the BSSH office; secretariat@bssh.ac.uk